NetSparkleUpdater/NetSparkle/README.md

 #### Sparkle Compatibility

-NetSparkle uses [Sparkle](https://github.com/sparkle-project/Sparkle)-compatible app casts _for the most part_.
-NetSparkle uses `sparkle:signature` rather than `sparkle:dsaSignature` so that you can choose how to sign your files/app cast.
-NetSparkle is compatible with and uses Ed25519 signatures by default, but the framework can handle a different implementation of the `ISignatureVerifier` class to check different kinds of signatures without a major version bump/update.
+By default, NetSparkle uses [Sparkle](https://github.com/sparkle-project/Sparkle)-compatible XML app casts _for the most part_.
+NetSparkle uses `sparkle:signature` rather than `sparkle:edSignature` so that you can choose how to sign your files/app cast.
+(If you want to use `sparkle:edSignature`, pass `--use-ed25519-signature-attribute` to the app cast generator.)
+Note that NetSparkle is compatible with and uses Ed25519 signatures by default, but the framework can handle a different implementation of the `ISignatureVerifier` class to check different kinds of signatures without a major version bump/update.

-#### DSA vs Ed25519 Signatures

-If your app has DSA signatures, the app cast generator uses Ed25519 signatures by default starting with preview 2.0.0-20200607001.
-To transition to Ed25519 signatures, create an update where the software has your new Ed25519 public key and a NEW url for a NEW app cast that uses Ed25519 signatures.
-Upload this update with an app cast that has DSA signatures so your old DSA-enabled app can download the Ed25519-enabled update.
-Then, future updates and app casts should all use Ed25519.
+#### Sample App Cast

 Here is a sample XML app cast: